Causality-Respecting Adaptive Refinement for PINNs: Enabling Precise Interface Evolution in Phase Field Modeling: Numerical results

 To address these limitations, we developed a hybrid approach combining RBAR with causality training, as demonstrated in Figure \ref{Fig.5_dynamic_hump_in_RBAR-causality_combined_PINN}.
 The implementation proceeded through two primary stages: \paragraph{Initial Causality Training} The process began with 300,000 iterations using causality-based training.
 While the results demonstrated correct interface motion direction, they exhibited two significant limitations: (i) inadequate representation of hump growth dynamics, and (ii) substantial spatial overshoot, with interface positions appearing at $x \approx 0.6$ and $x \approx 0.7$ compared to the COMSOL reference positions at $x = 0.5$ and $x = 0.6$, respectively. \paragraph{Iterative Refinement Process} Following the initial training, we implemented a systematic refinement procedure comprising: (i) initial refinement based on residual loss distribution, (ii) subsequent 300,000 iterations with causality training, revealing a notable ``overshoot and relocate'' phenomenon that demonstrates the method's adaptive error correction capabilities, and (iii) two additional refinement cycles for solution fine-tuning.
 This iterative approach progressively improved solution accuracy while maintaining computational efficiency.

+The last row of Figure \ref{Fig.5_dynamic_hump_in_RBAR-causality_combined_PINN} shows the absolute error between the three-times-refined RBAR-PINN predictions and the reference solutions obtained from COMSOL.
+The error is highly localized at the interface and remains negligible across the rest of the domain.

-To elucidate the complementary roles of RBAR and causality training, we conducted detailed analysis of the early-time evolution (see Figure \ref{Fig.6_RBAR_causality_explain}).
-The causality-training PINN accurately captures the initial morphology dynamics, matching COMSOL results in both interface position and hump structure.
+To elucidate the complementary roles of RBAR and causality training, we conducted detailed analysis of the early-time evolution (see Figure \ref{Fig.6_RBAR_causality_explain}). \review{It should be emphasized that the refinement process yields approximately 4,000 points per time step, which is ten times the original count of 400 points.} The causality-training PINN accurately captures the initial morphology dynamics, matching COMSOL results in both interface position and hump structure.
 RBAR then identifies and refines regions of highest residual loss—primarily the interface and hump regions—providing enhanced spatial resolution where needed most.
-This synergistic interaction enables accurate capture of complex morphological features, elimination of spatial overshooting as well as correct positioning of the evolving interface
+This synergistic interaction enables accurate capture of complex morphological features, elimination of spatial overshooting, as well as correct positioning of the evolving interface

-The combined methodology successfully reproduces the COMSOL reference solution, demonstrating the effectiveness of integrating RBAR refinement with causality training for challenging phase-field evolution problems.
+The combined methodology successfully reproduces the COMSOL reference solution, demonstrating the effectiveness of integrating RBAR with causality training for challenging phase-field evolution problems. \review{While the well-established finite element software COMSOL demonstrates significantly greater computational efficiency than the RBAR-causality combined PINNs, completing the simulation in approximately 20 seconds compared to 3 hours.
+It is important to note that physics-informed neural networks are a nascent, mesh-free class of methods for solving PDEs, and they face well-recognized challenges when modeling systems with sharp, evolving interfaces.
+The objective of the present work is therefore not to compete with mature finite element solvers in terms of raw computational efficiency, but to address a critical failure mode of conventional PINNs.
+The effectiveness and efficiency of the proposed RBAR–causality combined framework are demonstrated specifically through systematic comparison with traditional PINN formulations, establishing a meaningful advancement for PINN-based modeling of complex interface-evolving systems.}